forceLain/forceLain.github.io/_posts/2017-08-04-you-don-t-need-a-variable-for-this.markdown

 date:   2017-08-04 20:00:00 +0700
 ---

 We write variables a lot.
 Every time we write a new variable we should give it a name.
-Naming the variables is a hard thing, good naming is harder.
-Why don't solve both of the problems at the same time?
+Naming the variables is a hard thing, good naming is even harder.
+Why don't we solve both problems at once?
 With Kotlin, you can avoid creating variables if you don't need them.
 So, you don't have to name your variables if you don't have them.

 Look at this code: